hwessels/microMUMMIEfly/README.md

 ##### Install MUMMIE

-Precompiled linux binaries and custom script are available here and may may work on your system. if they don't, you'll need to compile the [source code](https://ohlerlab.mdc-berlin.de/files/duke/MUMMIE/mummie.tgz), please find the instructions [here](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/).
+Precompiled linux binaries and custom script are available here and may may work on your system. if they don't, you'll need to compile the [source code](https://ohlerlab.mdc-berlin.de/files/duke/MUMMIE/mummie.tgz).
+Please find the instructions [here](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/).

+Please make sure you have:
+1) You have following packages: gsl, gsl-devel, mpi, mpi-devel, gcc, gcc-c++.
+2) You have custom perl scripts, packages and linux binaries in your path.
+3) Your PERLLIB directory list to include all the perl scripts and packages we provide.
+You may have to change permissions if there is any problem (chmod a+x *.pl *.pm)
+4) You should have additional perl modules in the path.
+(File::Basename, File::Spec,File::chdir,TempFilename)